By Mark Porter

 By recording problems against jobs you can be immediately notified when re quoting or rerunning that job of the issues incurred last time.
 At the estimate stage it allows you to re quote the job based on the previous information or at Order Entry you have the option to not proceed with the job if the customer is not willing to incur the extra costs this time around.

-2. Becomes a Database of Problems and Solution
+2. Becomes a Database of Problems and Solutions

 Recording problems and solutions builds a knowledge base that can be accessed by employees in the future.
 By entering the problems with data such as department, problem type employee etc allows us to shorten the solution time to similar problems in the future.